 In our opinion, the approach pioneered by Refs.~\cite{Savvidy:1977as,Nielsen:1978rm,Leutwyler:1980ma} is extremely promising, especially if incorporating resummation schemes such as R2 outlined in Refs.~\cite{Romatschke:2019rjk,Romatschke:2019ybu} can be shown to lead to a infrared-finite effective action without any need for regulators.

 Here, instead of performing this exciting but difficult task, we use a trick to remove the remaining infrared divergence in the effective action encountered by \cite{Leutwyler:1980ma}.
-Using the same techniques to include massless Dirac fermions in the fundamental representation, we will explicitly show that the fermions also contribute an infrared divergence to the effective action, but with an opposite sign than the gluons.
+Using the same techniques to include massless Dirac fermions in the fundamental representation, we explicitly show that the fermions also contribute an infrared divergence to the effective action, but with an opposite sign than the gluons, cf. \cite{Kay:1983an}.
 Thus, for a certain number of massless fermion species only, we are able to cancel the infrared divergence between fermionic and gluonic sectors, and obtain an effective action free of infrared divergencies.
 Note that the required number of fermions for this to happen does \textit{not} correspond to supersymmetry, nor any other symmetry that we are aware of\footnote{It should be pointed out that the cancellation of UV divergencies in the vacuum energy between equal numbers of fermionic and bosonic degrees of freedom was noted by W.~Pauli much before the properties of supersymmetry were discovered, see e.g. the discussion in Ref.~\cite{Kamenshchik:2018ttr}.
 We suspect that our observed cancellation of IR divergencies could be lead to a similar development.} .

 With the infrared divergences canceled, we can renormalize the UV divergencies of the theory and obtain a finite effective action, and with this effective action, we are able to analytically calculate observables in the infrared limit of the theory.